What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 Usually, sitemaps are categorized into two types.

-Both types play a significant role in optimizing a website in different ways.
-XML sitemaps are machine-readable sitemaps meant for search engines whereas HTML sitemaps are visual sitemaps meant for human visitors.
+Both types play a significant role in optimizing a website but in different ways.
+XML sitemaps are machine-readable sitemaps meant for search engines, whereas HTML sitemaps are visual sitemaps meant for human visitors.

 XML Sitemap

-An XML sitemap is usually for the consumption of search engines.
-It contains URLs of all contents of your blog along with other information like when the content was created and when the content was modified, how many images are there in the content, etc.
+An XML sitemap is usually created for search engines.
+It contains URLs for all your blog content and other information, such as when the content was created and modified, how many images are in the content, etc.

 XML (Extensible Markup Language) is machine-readable language useful for search engines to crawl your website content easily and quickly

-Though XML sitemap is accessible to common visitors, it’s of no use to them.
-Search engine crawler detects XML sitemap and crawls all links available in the sitemap.
+Though the XML sitemap is accessible to common visitors, it’s of no use to them.
+The search engine crawler detects the XML sitemap and crawls all links available in it.

-In WordPress, you can create sitemaps for different content like posts, pages, images, categories, etc. When there is a change in content, XML sitemap files also get updated for search engines to crawl the updated content.
+In WordPress, you can create sitemaps for different content, such as posts, pages, images, categories, etc. When content changes, XML sitemap files are also updated so that search engines can crawl the updated content.

 Benefits Of XML Sitemap

-The main benefit of XML sitemap is that it helps your website content to get crawled easily.
+The main benefit of an XML sitemap is that it helps crawl your website content easily.

-There is no guarantee that all links of the website will be crawled and indexed but at least Google will be aware of your website content.
+There is no guarantee that all links on the website will be crawled and indexed, but at least Google will be aware of your website’s content.

-One more benefit is that whenever your website content is updated, the same gets updated in the sitemaps and eventually gets crawled.
+One more benefit is that once your website content is updated, the same gets updated in the sitemaps and eventually crawls.

-An XML sitemap is also useful to let Google or other search engine know about the media contents of your blog as WordPress creates a separate sitemap for all media contents like images and videos.
+An XML sitemap is also useful for letting Google or other search engines know about your blog’s media content, as WordPress creates a separate sitemap for all media content, such as images and videos.

 How To Create An XML Sitemap Using Rank Math

-Creating an XML sitemap is very easy using Rank Math.
-You just need to follow the below instructions and you are good to go.
+Using Rank Math, creating an XML sitemap is very easy.
+Follow the instructions below, and you’ll be good to go.

-First of all, you need to enable “Sitemap” from the Rank Math dashboard and then access the Rank Math settings.
+First, you must enable “Sitemap” from the Rank Math dashboard and then access the Rank Math settings.

 How To Create A Sitemap In WordPress